The holidays are often a season for giving, not just to friends and family but also to people in need.

 Give the gift of a clear mind this holiday season.
 Sales of Incausa's incense, soap, and meditation sets support indigenous communities in founder Vinicius Vieira de Vieira's native Brazil. "

-With this work, we hope to uplift the appreciation for their own traditions and stimulate a return of indigenous peoples back to their own cultures while giving them an opportunity to sustain a living on trade," Vieira de Vieira told Cool Hunting.
-Incausa Bath & Meditate Set, $38, available at Incausa.
+, we hope to uplift the appreciation for their own traditions and stimulate a return of indigenous peoples back to their own cultures while giving them an opportunity to sustain a living on trade," Vieira de Vieira told Cool Hunting.

 Don't let dress restrictions leave girls on the sidelines.
 A donation made through Care helps provide culturally appropriate Islamic sportswear for female students in rural schools around the world.
 Care, which recently got a shoutout from